kkKaan/metu-ceng-THEs/CENG 111 - Introduction to Programming with Python/README.md

 ## Notes

-- The provided `evaluator.py` file is used for data retrieval in both assignments and should not be submitted.
+- The provided `evaluator.py` file is used for data retrieval in both assignments.
-- Ensure that the implementations adhere to the assignment specifications and requirements.
 - These explanations provide a high-level overview; please refer to the actual code comments for detailed information.

 ---